 - optional: 6 slices pepper jack cheese

-- for serving: hamburger buns, jalapeño slices, spicy mayo or ranch dressing, guacamole, tomato, lettuce, etc
+- for serving: hamburger buns, sliced jalapeño, spicy mayo, guacamole, tomato, lettuce, etc.

 Instructions

-- Whisk all of the first 11 ingredients together (not the 12th ingredient, the ground turkey) in a large bowl.
-Once completely combined, add the ground turkey and use your hands, a rubber spatula, or wooden spoon to thoroughly mix.
-Once completely combined, form the mixture into 6 plump and compact patties.
-The patties will weigh around 6 ounces each and be a heaping 1/2 cup each.
+- Whisk all of the first 11 ingredients together in a large bowl.
+Add the ground turkey and use your hands, a silicone spatula, or wooden spoon to gently mix until combined.
+Form into 6 plump, compact patties, about 1/2 cup (170g/6 ounces) each.
+Press a slight indentation into the center of each patty to help them cook evenly.

-- Place the patties onto a parchment paper lined baking sheet, baking pan, or plate.
-Cover tightly then refrigerate for at least 30 minutes and up to 24 hours.
-This ensures the patties will hold their shape.
-You can also freeze the patties for up to 3 months.
-Thaw in the refrigerator.
+- Place the patties onto a parchment paper–lined baking sheet, baking pan, or plate.
+Cover tightly, then refrigerate for at least 30 minutes and up to 24 hours.
+Chilling helps the patties hold their shape and gives the flavors time to meld.
+(You can also freeze the patties for up to 3 months.
+Thaw in the refrigerator before cooking.)

-- Clean the grill and grease with vegetable oil.
-Pour a little vegetable oil on a paper towel and carefully rub all over the grates.
+- Grease the grill grates well with vegetable oil.
 Preheat grill to high.
-Place cold turkey burgers on heated grill and cook for 5 minutes with the lid closed.
-Flip burgers over and cook covered for an additional 3 minutes or until a meat thermometer registers 165°F (74°C).
-If adding cheese, place a slice of cheese on the burger for the last 30 seconds.
+Place the cold turkey burgers on the hot grill.
+Grill for 5 minutes with the lid closed.
+Flip and grill for 3 more minutes, or until an instant-read thermometer registers 165°F (74°C).
 Overcooking the turkey burgers will quickly dry them out, so keep a close eye on them.
+If adding cheese, place on the burger for the last 30 seconds.

-- Serve on hamburger bun with desired toppings.
+- Serve on hamburger buns with desired toppings.

 - Store leftover turkey burgers in the refrigerator for up to 5 days.